leonemma/NBA-stats-1996-2021/README.md

 Now we are able to evaluate a player's career and identify the players who had/have a measurable duration over time.

 ### Feature-Engineering
-We don't need the 'age' and 'season' features any more
+We don't care the average 'age' and average 'season' features, so we will drop them.
 ```python
 players.drop('season', axis = 1, inplace = True)
 players.drop('age', axis = 1, inplace = True)
 ```
-We are going to create a new column that categorizes if a player was/is in all star level based on the following metrics:
+We are going to create a new column that categorizes if a player was/is in all star level during his career based on the following metrics:
 - Top 10% Scoring Low
 - Top 10% Rebounding Low
 - Top 10% Passing Low